Zero Pressure: Composition and lyrics

 "Zero Pressure" is two minutes and fifty seconds long.
 It is a 1980s-inspired synth-pop song with a funk influence.
 Its lyrics talk about ambition and perseverance.
 The song was written by Skylar Mones, Michael "Lindgren" Schulz, Melanie Fontana, and Elle Campbell, with vocal arrangement by Anna Achacoso-Graham.
 Lindgren and Mones produced the song, with vocal production by Greg Shilling, mixing by Dan Naim, mastering by Leon Zervos, and surround mixing by Waxie G. Joaquin.
 The song was composed at the same songwriting camp where "Cherry on Top" was created, and recorded by Chris "Moophs" Lopez.

 In an interview with Genius' Sofia Sayson, Bini member Colet explained that the song, especially the lyric "Zero pressure, zero diamonds", reflects Bini's journey as a group, emphasizing that, like diamonds, their growth required enduring pressure, hard work, and persistent searching.

 Reception

 Following its release on May 16, the performance video topped the YouTube Philippines Trending for Music, surpassing one million views.
 Billboard Philippines described "Zero Pressure" as a "breezy, feel-good anthem that radiates confidence, freedom, and self-love" and praised its "vibrant" energy and "empowering" message.
 The track was included in the magazine's fan-voted list of the best songs of 2025.
+Ralph Regis of Billboard Philippines included the track in "Play Pretend: Here are 12 OPM Artists Perfect for these Game Soundtracks".
+He described that the high energy pop song in vein of "Zero Pressure" complements the intensity of Mobile Legends: Bang Bang (2016).

 Todd Inoue of the San Francisco Chronicle wrote that the song was a more "sophisticated" sound for the group.
+Andros Resurreccion and Sonal Lad of &Asian included the song on their list of "10 Songs that Could be on a Soundtrack to WWE PPV/PLE".
+They described the song as focusing on atmosphere over intensity with a comparison to use of "Less than Zero" by The Weeknd as the theme for WrestleMania 39.
+They also suggested that it complements viewing older WrestleMania matches that are remembered more for their lasting impact than for spectacle.